tsgoff/meshtxt/README.md

 - Saves messages and trace routes to database so they survive page reloads
 - Mark and unmark a node as a favourite
 - Filter nodes to only show favourites

+## Is there a hosted version?

+Yes!
+I have a hosted web client available at https://meshtxt.liamcottle.net

+I would however suggest that you self host this so you can still use it when the internet is down.

+Sometime in the future I may add support for caching of the PWA assets, but for now this is not implemented.

+Do note that connecting to your Meshtastic device over HTTP has some limitations due to CORS.
+Consider using the [server.js](./server.js) script to resolve these issues.

 ## Running Locally